 Gluten free kids most frequently come with a diagnosis of Coeliac Disease.
 Or is that Celiac disease?
 It can get a little confusing.
 But the two are in fact, one and the same.
 It is just a matter of geographical spelling!

 For those of you living in North America and Canada, your gluten free kids will be Celiac.
-In the UK and Australia, we have Coeliac children.
+In the UK and Australia, they are Coeliac.

 Ultimately, spelling is irrelevant.
 Coeliac/Celiac Children the world over have the same health needs, care needs and necessary gluten free diet.
 And whilst this Guide is written from within the UK, it will answer many of the same questions you have wherever you are in the world.

 There are also many many other organisations.
-Wherever you live, seek them out.
+So, wherever you live, seek them out.
 Use Google.
 Ask your health networks.
 They are there for you… and they do an incredible job.

 Gluten Free Kids – Coming To Terms with a New Life